ElektroStudios/SyncCollection/README.md

 ## 👋 Introduction

 *SyncCollection Enhanced* started as a fork from [malfunct/SyncCollection](https://github.com/malfunct/SyncCollection).
-The author refused a pull request with visual enhancements because it goes against his original purpose for the tool, so I just made this stand-alone repository.
+The author refused a pull request with visual enhancements because it goes against his original purpose for the tool, so I just made this standalone repository.

 ## 📋 Features